packman1783/Data-validator/README.md

 Data validator is a library that can be used to check the correctness of strings, numbers and maps, according to customizable rules for each data type.

 ## Use:
-You need to create an object of this program.
 Create and configure a data validation scheme that will contain verification rules.

-Calling the string() method creates a StringSchema, it needs to be configured by adding constraints using the methods:
+Calling the string() method creates a StringSchema, using the methods:
  * required() - does not allow null or empty string
- * minLength() - the string must be equal to or longer than the specified number
+ * minLength() - set the minimum required length for a string
  * contains() - the string must contain a specific substring

 for example: